hypertoast/llm-zoomcamp-2024/project3/readme.md

 Mental health is an important topic in today’s world, and there are numerous queries that individuals may have regarding their mental well-being.
 However, having access to the right knowledge base and tools to answer these questions is often difficult.
 This project builds a Retrieval-Augmented Generation (RAG) system to provide mental health-related answers based on a conversational dataset from Kaggle.

-Using both pre-trained and OpenAI's GPT models, this project allows users to ask mental health-related questions and receive responses.
+Using OpenAI's GPT models, this project allows users to ask mental health-related questions and receive responses.

 The goal of the project is to demonstrate the application of LLMs and retrieval-based techniques to create a reliable Q&A system for mental health-related questions using a blend of knowledge base retrieval and language model generation.